zx80/anodb/README.md

 This class creates a persistent database connection and imports SQL queries from a file as simple Python functions.

-If the connection is broken, a new connection is attempted.
+If the connection is broken, a new connection is attempted with increasing throttling delays.

 Compared to `aiosql`, the point is not to need to pass a connection as an argument on each call: The `DB` class embeds both connection